 Where to Watch Out for Scams

-Taxpayers might receive solicitations from these bad actors in a number of ways.
+Taxpayers might receive solicitations from these bad actors in several ways.
 Most commonly, they have been emailed solicitations claiming huge potential credit amounts.
-They are also coming through phone, voicemail, or text message.
-Mailers that look like official IRS notices are becoming more common, in addition to web ads, TV commercials, and even radio advertisements.
+They are also coming through the phone, voicemail, or text messages.
+Mailers that look like official IRS notices are becoming more common, in addition to web ads, TV commercials, and radio advertisements.